gammons/grantammons.me/source/articles/2016-12-16-javascript-promises-made-easy.html.markdown

 Are there other benefits to using promises?
 You betcha!
 There *are* other benefits that look *promising* (yup) as well!

-See the thing is, whatever you return in the `then` block of a promise *gets wrapped in a promise* that immediately resolves.
+See the thing is, promises always return promises.
+Whatever you return in the `then` block of a promise *gets wrapped in a promise* that immediately resolves.
 If you are already returning a promise, it will not wrap.

 This has some pretty nifty IRL consequences, because you can chain `then` calls and avoid the dreaded [pyramid of doom](http://web.archive.org/web/20151209151711/http://tritarget.org/blog/2012/11/28/the-pyramid-of-doom-a-javascript-style-trap).